xuru/pyvisdk/sources/do/host_disk_partition_info.txt

     .. py:attribute:: layout

         A convenient format for describing disk layout.
-This layout specification can be converted to a Specification object.
+This layout specification can be converted to a Specification object.See ComputeDiskPartitionInfo

     .. py:attribute:: spec

         The detailed disk partition specification.
-Use this specification for manipulating the file system.
+Use this specification for manipulating the file system.See RetrieveDiskPartitionInfoSee UpdateDiskPartitions